2D transformation matrices - scaling, rotation, shear and translation

 Matrix translate

 But this isn't ideal.
 In all the other cases, we used matrix multiplication to represent the transform.
 It is a bit inconvenient to have to use a different calculation for translation.
-And in a future article, we will see that we can combine multiple transforms into a single matrix.
+And in this article, we see that we can combine multiple transforms into a single matrix.
 To do that, we need a consistent way to represent all transformations.

-It turns out that we can do this by using a 3 by 3 matrix.
+All 2×2 transformation matrices are similarly extended to 3×3 form.
+This unified representation means that any affine transformation, including translation, can be expressed as a single matrix multiplication.
 We extend our transformation matrix by adding an extra column to the right, containing the transformation values u and v.
-To keep the matrix square, we add an extra row that always contains 0, 0, 1:
+To keep the matrix square, we also add an extra row that always contains 0, 0, 1:

 Matrix translate